miklevin/MikeLev.in/_posts/2025-12-13-the-stateless-blueprint-architecting-your-forever-machine-with-nix-and-jekyll.md

 Jekyll, as Ruby-based as it is is profoundly mainstream.
 It is still the default for GitHub pages, a.k.a. github.io which will keep it alive for ages.
 And also it uses the *Liquid Template* system the same as Shopify, which again will keep it alive for ages.
-Hyde came out as a native Python alternative to Jekyll and then was dropped support-wise for ages until it re-appeared in the Google Go Lang community with *static site rendering speeds* that challenge credibility.
+Hyde is a native Python alternative to Jekyll and then became an inactive (unsupported) project.
+I credit this mostly to Hugo coming along, yet anther static site generator but this one written in the Google Go Lang for blazing speed.
+I'd like that speed.
-I'd like that.
 Jekyll static sites *take forever* to transform from their markdown source files to the HTML output.
-So Hyde is better than Jekyll.
+So Hugo is better than Jekyll.
 But it's not *Liquid Templates* and it's not the mainstream default.

 And so I stick with Jekyll, despite even my own personal and likely unfair aversion to Ruby.
 My reaction to Ruby is from Rails though I did try Ruby just